sborquez/StoryTeller/README.md

 - `Tree`: a tree is a collection of pages.
 It contains the root page, and all the pages with the tree structure.
 It is used to store and access all the pages in the story.

-### Agents
+### Teller Components

-The project contains three agents:
+The project contains two teller components:

-- `Learner`: this agent uses reinforcement learning to learn to generate the best story.
+- `Learner`: This agent uses reinforcement learning to learn to generate the best story.
 It uses the Q-learning algorithm to learn the best paths that led to the best stories.
 It uses the players' feedback to update the Q-values.
-- `Writer`: this agent uses the OpenAI API to generate new pages for the story.
+- `Chains`: This component uses the LLM like OpenAI ChatGPT, and other APIs with a LangChain chain, to generate new pages for the story.
 It uses the `Learner` agent to select a previous generated page or generate a new one.
-- `Drawer`: this agent uses the OpenAI API to generate a image for a given page.
-It uses the `Writer` agent to generate the page text.
+It can write (text), draw (image), and tell (audio) stories.

-### GUI
+### UI

-The GUI is based on the Python library `PyGame`.
-It shows the current page text, the possible actions, the image, and the karma points.
+We defined a UI agnostic interface for the game.
+The UI is composed of RenderData structure defined in `story_teller/app/base.py`.
+The UI is responsible for rendering the game, and for handling the user input.
+The UI is also responsible for handling the game state machine.
+The UI is defined in `story_teller/app/{ui}.py`.